hyperskill-ahmdnz/.github/profile/README.md

 # Hyperskill Projects — Ahmad

-A collection of project-based learning work built while studying on <a href="https://hyperskill.org" target="_blank">Hyperskill</a>, JetBrains' project-based platform for software development skills.
+A collection of project-based learning work built while studying on [Hyperskill]("https://hyperskill.org"){:target="_blank"}, JetBrains' project-based platform for software development skills.

 ## About this organization